Updated · Dec 03, 2022

 Wireless Is the Way to Go

 The WiFi revolution got started by the company Linksys in 1999.
 Since then, technology underwent a fundamental evolution.
 In the year 2000, WiFi speed used to peak at 11 Mbps.
 In 2013, the gigabit per second barrier was finally broken, allowing us to enjoy ultra-fast networking speed.
-All YouTubers and vloggers must be extremely thankful, right?
+And with 5G, all YouTubers and vloggers must be extremely thankful, right?

 Today's generation of routers is almost exclusively wireless.
 Why deal with cables and only connect a few devices at a time, when you can connect to as many as you wish without even thinking about it?